 The University of Suffolk is a diverse and vibrant community and is committed to providing equality of opportunity to all staff and students.
 Our approach is inclusive; valuing the contribution of every member of the institution and the communities we serve.

-To demonstrate our commitment we are members of the initiatives mentioned below.
+To demonstrate our commitment we are members of the following initiatives.

-The scheme helps us to improve how we attract, recruit and retain disabled staff.
+The Disability Confident Scheme helps us to improve how we attract, recruit and retain disabled staff.
 As members of the scheme we have agreed to the following commitments:

 - inclusive and accessible recruitment